EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

     <img src="media/handtracked_2.png" alt="Figure 2" width="400">
   </div>
 </div>
-<div style="text-align:center">Figure 1: Hand tracked paths vs lkof_framewise path extraction algorithm.</div>
+<div style="text-align:center">Figure 2: Hand tracked paths vs lkof_framewise path extraction algorithm.</div>

 ### Performance

-On average for this dataset,
+On average for this dataset, one frame took less than 1ms to process so this could easily be incorporated into a live video stream processing workflow.

 # Feature Engineering